hyperverge/face-match-apac-rest-api/README.md

-# face-match-apac-rest-api
+# Face Match API Documentation
-Documentation for the Face Match API
+This documentation has been moved to a new location.
+Please contact HyperVerge for more information.